§ 05 · Read

 }

 Restart Claude Desktop.
-In a new conversation, click the tools icon — you should see factory listed with 10 tools available.
+In a new conversation, click the tools icon — you should see factory listed with its tools available.

 Step 7 — Ask your plant a question